Latest Savings Rate (SR): December 2019

-If you wish to reach FIRE at a certain date, you have to keep a close watch on your Savings Rate (SR).
+If you wish to reach FIRE at a certain date, you have to keep a close watch on your monthly Savings Rates (SR).

 This page does exactly that.
 Here you can find a monthly overview of my SR per month and year.
 For completeness sake, I started in January 2018.